Contact your lender and agree a plan

 You've lost your job or you're too ill to work

-If you've lost your job or you're too ill to work, check whether you've got 'mortgage protection insurance' to cover your payments.
-The insurance payments may not start straight away - so contact your insurer as soon as possible.
+If you've lost your job or you're too ill to work, check if you've got 'mortgage protection insurance' to cover your payments.
+The insurance payments may not start straight away so contact your insurer as soon as possible.

 Benefits that might increase your income